Skip to main content

 2. Keohane EM.
 Intrinsic defects leading to increased erythrocyte destruction.
 In: Rodak’s hematology clinical applications and principles.
 5th ed.
 St. Louis, Missouri: Saunders; 2015. p.
 367–93.

-This page titled 9.6: Glucose-6-phosphate Dehydrogenase (G6PD) Deficiency is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Valentin Villatoro and Michelle To (Open Education Alberta) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 9.6: Glucose-6-phosphate Dehydrogenase (G6PD) Deficiency is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Valentin Villatoro and Michelle To (Open Education Alberta) via source content that was edited to the style and standards of the LibreTexts platform.